 Example projects include TfW new and cascaded fleet introduction, Merseyrail Class 777 introduction, Heathrow Express ETCS upgrade and introduction, Class 345 Crossrail trains, C44 Rail Grinders, Class 465 Regen, Channel Tunnel ElecLink, Amey Level Crossing product development and SSL ATC signalling.

 AEGIS has been appointed by the DfT as an Approved Body (ApBo) against the Railways (Interoperability)(Amendment )(EU Exit) regulations 2019 and amendments.
 We are able to undertake certification against all of the structural and transverse National Technical Specification Notices (NTSNs) , including Rolling Stock (LOC & PAS), Control-Command and Signalling (CCS), Energy (ENE), Infrastructure (INF), Noise, Persons with Reduced Mobility (PRM) and Safety in Railway Tunnels (SRT).

 We offer certification of new and modified vehicles and infrastructure, including interoperability constituents.
 Our team has considerable experience of different project types and can offer guidance on the compliance demonstration process, selection of the conformity assessment modules and construction of the Technical File.

 In addition to being a Notified Body, AEGIS is also appointed by the DfT as a Designated Body (DeBo) to assess conformity against the Notified National Technical Rules (NNTRs).

 Our BS EN ISO/IEC 17065:2012 accreditation covers undertaking independent verification activities under RIS-2700-RST (Rail Industry Standard for Verification of Conformity of Engineering Change to Rail Vehicles).
 This replaces the superseded Vehicle Acceptance Body role, and involves the verification of the design and construction (including maintenance arrangements) against the agreed list of applicable requirements (which may include RGS, RIS, EN and specific customer requirements).

 The scope of our accreditation to BS EN ISO/IEC 17065:2012 also includes the ability to undertake Plant Assessment Body (PAB) reviews in accordance with RIS-1710-PLT (Rail Industry Standard for Engineering Certification of Railborne Plant).
 Our team offers assessment and certification of On-track Machines (OTM) and On-track Plant (OTP).

-The PAB team at AEGIS have previously undertaken work with a number of manufacturers and engineering companies including; Allan J Hargreaves Plant Engineers Ltd, Fitzgerald Plant Services Ltd, Rail Products UK Ltd and SRS SRS Sjölanders AB.
+Example projects include a wide range of manufacturers and engineering companies including Allan J Hargreaves Plant Engineers Ltd, Fitzgerald Plant Services Ltd, Rail Products UK Ltd and SRS SRS Sjölanders AB.